ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Defined name for the new workflow.

 * Improved definition of "token series".

+* Revised note on the new workflow suitable for "unaware" clients.

 * Revised criterion for the AS to choose a token series identifier.